Ripley6811/FEND-Udacity-Blog-Feedreader/README.md

 This project demonstrates a complete Jasmine test suite on a web-based application that reads RSS feeds.
 Only the `feedreader.js` file was altered for this project.
+It is located at `jasmine/spec/`.

 ## Links
 - [Live web site](http://ripley6811.github.io/frontend-nanodegree-feedreader/)